agreco/monadical/README.md

 ### Monads

 The following provides a outline of each monad and their supported operations and signature.
-It is worth taking a deeper look into each monadic type and their test cases, to gain a deeper understanding of how each operation is used and their possible outcomes.
+It is worth taking a look into each monadic type and their test cases, to gain a deeper understanding of how each operation is used and their possible outcomes.

 #### Container